williamdemeo/Math165-Spring2015/README.md

 Quizzes
 -------
-There will be roughly 6 quizzes administered in the recitations sections throughout the semester.
+There will be roughly 6 quizzes administered in the recitations sections.
 Your best 5 quiz scores will account for 5% of the final course grade.

 Online Homework